-This introductory course allows iTAC design students the opportunity to combine drawing skills with computer applications using a vector-based program.
+This introductory course allows students the opportunity to combine drawing skills with computer applications using a vector-based program.
 The student will work with line, texture, light and dark, space and balance, scale and proportion, color, and form.
 The course will concentrate on traditional methods of drawing techniques emphasizing the digital representation.

-Desktop Publishing
+Digital Publishing

 This course introduces the student to the theory and operation of electronic publishing technology, emphasizing the integration of software programs such as page layout, word processing, and graphics.
 File options and the import of vector and bitmap graphics will be taught.
-The course will also examine the aesthetics and intricacies of typography, design, and page layout, concluding with the publication of a four-page leaflet.
+The course will also examine the aesthetics and intricacies of typography, design, and page layout.

-Fundamentals of Animation
+Fundamentals of Motion Graphics

 This introductory course covers the history and evolution of animation, as well as the theory and principles behind it.
 Students will practice timing, rhythm, and movement while exploring their design implications.
 Digital technology and basic computer animation software will be introduced through demonstration and practice.
-Prerequisites: BCS 210, DSN 110/DSN 112, DSN 210
+Prerequisites: BCS 210 and DSN 210